Dental Crowns Winnipeg

 If you have a cracked tooth, a crown can be used to protect it from breaking further.
 It will hold the tooth in place and shield it from damage.
 When teeth have cavities that are too large for a filling, dental crowns are used in their place.

 Crowns can be useful for children who have teeth that are badly decayed.
-They can be placed over the baby teeth to prevent any further damage or gum disease.
+They can be placed over the baby’s teeth to prevent any further damage or gum disease.
 Since these teeth will fall out eventually, it is typical to use temporary crowns for primary teeth.

-Overall, crowns enhance the performance, improve the appearance, and protect the vulnerabilities of weakened teeth.
+Overall, crowns enhance performance, improve appearance, and protect the vulnerabilities of weakened teeth.
 If you want to make adjustments to your smile and strengthen it in the process, then dental crowns may be right for you.

 What happens during a procedure?